Appilot123/Android-ig-Follow-Unfollow-Bot/README.md

 **Android-ig** is a high-performance **Instagram follow/unfollow automation bot** built specifically for **Android devices**.
 It allows users to automate bulk follow and unfollow tasks across multiple accounts while minimizing the risk of Instagram blocks.
 Designed for real-device execution, the bot operates through a custom APK and integrates with a centralized web dashboard for task scheduling and monitoring.

 We’re the team behind Appilot.
-We’ve helped hundreds of businesses automate their social media with custom bots and automations, smart behavior simulations, and plug-and-play solutions.
-Our pricing is flexible; we offer competitive flat rates or performance-based options depending on your goals.
+We are a software development agency who helped hundreds of businesses automate their social media with custom bots and automations, smart behavior simulations, and plug-and-play solutions.
+Our pricing is flexible; we offer competitive flat rates as well as hourly rates for fixed projects.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/480b9ec7-05ac-4ea8-b3f7-6005335fbc36"